Week 42 of Pregnancy

 This week's tips

-- •Rest when you can; you'll need energy for labor regardless of timing
+- •Rest when you can, even if sleep feels elusive—your body needs energy for labor

 Looking ahead